quadeare/docker_multiresolution_pannellum/README.md

 You can modify output destination and image name.
 The image must be in the same folder you parametered.

-This exemple creates a multiresolution of "my_image.jpg" in the folder were you are.
+This exemple creates a multiresolution of "my_image.jpg" in the folder where you are.

 ```sh
 $ docker run --rm -it -v $(pwd):/opt/output \